abhichenna00/Cryptext_Client/README.md

-# Cryptext Messaging Platform
+# Cryptext

-Cryptext is a messaging platform designed for messaging, calling, and file transfers across all platforms.

-This application is currently still in development.
-No release currently available.

-Once a stable version is ready to be released, this repo will go public.
+A secure, self-hostable messaging platform.

+---

+## About

+Cryptext is a cross-platform desktop messaging application focused on privacy and user control.
+Built as a native desktop app, it's designed for individuals and teams who want full ownership of their communication infrastructure.

+---

+## Features

+- Real-time direct messaging
+- User authentication (email/password)
+- Customizable user profiles with avatars
+- Friends management system
+- automatic updates pushed to client side

+---

+## Planned

+- End-to-end encryption
+- Group conversations and channels
+- File and media sharing
+- Voice and video calling
+- Cross-platform support (Windows, macOS, Linux)
+- Mobile clients (iOS, Android)

+---

+## License

+This project is currently source-available.
+License details to be determined.